 Let us give thanks to the Lord our God.

-Glory and thanksgiving be to you, most loving Father, for Christ in whom the world is reconciled.
-Lifted on the cross, his suffering and forgiveness spanned the gulf our sins had made.
-Through that dark struggle death was swallowed up in victory, that life and light may reign.
-Before he was given up to suffering and death, recalling Israel’s release, the night in which the sons of Egypt died, your Chosen One, himself the First-Born, freely offered his life.
-At supper with his disciples he took bread and offered you thanks.
-He broke bread, and gave it to them saying: “Take, eat.
+Glory and thanksgiving be to you, most loving Father.
+In Jesus the Messiah you have come to us, and lived for a time among us, He is the Word existing beyond time, that we might for ever live with you.
+In the manger at Bethlehem, in his flight to Egypt, and as the carpenter’s son, the Only-begotten bent low to meet us.
+Obedient to your calling, he accepted death on the cross.
+When you exalted him on the third day, and bestowed on him the name above all names, he opened the gate of glory that we might be your children, and share in his kingdom of Peace.
+Before he was given up to suffering and death, desiring to complete the work for which he had come into the world, at supper with his disciples he took bread and offered you thanks.
+He broke the bread, and gave it to them, saying: “Take, eat.
 This is my Body: it is broken for you.”
 After supper, he took the cup, he offered you thanks, and gave it to them saying: “Drink this, all of you.
-This is my Blood of the new covenant; it is poured out for you, and for all, that sins may be forgiven.
+This is my Blood of the new covenant; it is poured out for you, and for all, that sins may he forgiven.
 Do this in remembrance of me.”

 We now obey your Son’s command.
 We recall his blessed passion and death, his glorious resurrection and ascension; and we look for the coming of his Kingdom.
 Made one with him, we offer you these gifts and with them ourselves, a single, holy, living sacrifice.